Premises Licence Review

 There is no prescribed form for a review application, however the Board has a template for review applications which you can access.
 The Board would encourage any person considering applying for review to use this template and to carefully consider the guidance notes that are included in the template before submitting their application.

 There is no fee for a review application.

-The Board would encourage any person considering making a review application to discuss their concerns about the premises first with the council's Licensing Standards Officer and local Police Scotland Licensing Officer Police Scotland Licensing Officer or by calling Police Scotland on 101.
+The Board would encourage any person considering making a review application to email their concerns about the premises first to the council's Licensing Standards Officer and local Police Scotland Licensing Officer Police Scotland Licensing Officer or by calling Police Scotland on 101.

 The Clerk to the Board will consider the application.

 If the Clerk is satisfied that the application is competent, a date will be scheduled for the application to be considered at a Board meeting.
 The Board will also send a copy of the application to the council's Licensing Standards Officer who, by law, must prepare and submit a report on the application prior to the hearing.

 If the Clerk believes that an application is frivolous or vexatious or does not disclose any matter relevant to the prescribed grounds for review, the application will be referred to the Convener of the Board who, under the legislation and the Board's scheme of delegation, may reject the application on either of these grounds.

 Applicants will be notified in writing of the date and time of the meeting at which the application will call before the Board.
 Applicants are expected to attend the meeting in order to answer any questions that the Board may have in relation to the application or to provide the Board with further information about the application.

 The application is copied to the premises licence holder and they will be given the opportunity to answer the application and may ask the applicant questions relating to the application.